NNPDF/nnpdf/validphys2/docs/guide.md

 The project is separated in two codes with well defined and separated
 scopes:

+reportengine
-reportengine ~ It is a compiler of user-entered configuration (in the YAML format) into directed acyclic graphs of Python executable functions, which are defined by client applications.
-One such function that comes with `reportengine` is `report`, which processes a template in the Markdown format, with special tags that signify the resources requested by the user, and produces  an HTML report (See [Producing reports]).
+  ~ It is a compiler of user-entered configuration (in the YAML format) into directed acyclic graphs of Python executable functions, which are defined by client applications.
+One such function that comes with `reportengine` is `report`, which processes a template in the Markdown format, with special tags that signify the resources requested by the user, and produces  an HTML report (See [Reports]).
   Apart from the *compiler* functionality, `reportengine` also provides general application utilities such as crash handlers and a help system.

 validphys2
  ~ It is a set of higher level tools operating on the NNPDF resources,